pi-squared-studio/SurfaceBreath-Cooling-System-for-Ender-like-3D-printers/README.md

 2. M5 EU#20 profile T-nuts - 2 pcs.
 For attach the duct to frame.
 3. M5 bolts - 2 pcs.
 Their total length should be 7-9mm out of contact surface + the distance of all spacers.
 4. Self-tapping screw OD 3mm  - 4 pcs (For screwing of the fan).
 Their total length should be 5-10mm + the thick of the fan.
-5. Self-tapping screw OD 3mm  - 2 pcs (Optional.
-For mostly screwed thin 3 or 5mm spacer).
+5. Self-tapping countersunk screw OD 3mm  - 2 pcs (Optional.
+For mostly screwing thin, near the duct, 3 or 5mm spacer).
 Their total length should be 6-9mm + the distance of all spacers.
+6. Any suitable desired LED strip with a width of not more than 12 mm, and a length of not more than 230 mm, and a thickness of not more than 2.5mm.
+(For the option with a light)